Gay–straight alliance: Social

-LGBT students routinely experience harassment in their schools however, GSAs and other support clubs have been found to provide social support for LGBT students.
+LGBTQ students routinely experience harassment in their schools.
+However, GSAs and other support clubs have been found to provide social support for LGBTQ students.
 Students have reported hearing homophobic remarks from both students and instructors in their schools.
 In addition, the more harassment students reported, the more likely the student also reported higher levels of depression and lower self-esteem.
-However, LGBT students attending a school with an active support club reported hearing less homophobic expressions and experienced less victimization than LGBT students attending a school without a GSA or support club.
-In addition, LGBT students with a GSA in their high school reported more positive outcomes when it came to high school belonging and school victimization.
+However, LGBTQ students attending a school with an active support club reported hearing less homophobic expressions and experienced less victimization than LGBTQ students attending a school without a GSA or support club.
+In addition, LGBTQ students with a GSA in their high school reported more positive outcomes when it came to high school belonging and school victimization.

-In addition to the mere presence of a GSA on campus, level of participation in a GSA has also been linked to the amount of social support reported by LGBT students.
+In addition to the mere presence of a GSA on campus, level of participation in a GSA has also been linked to the amount of social support reported by LGBTQ students.
 A 2011 study by Toomey, Ryan, Diaz and Russell (2011) found that the presence of a GSA, participation in a GSA, and perceived effectiveness of a GSA were each individually associated with youth's well-being.
 In certain cases, research showed these three factors protected youth's well-being against victimization.
 Furthermore, youths who participated in a GSA reported lower levels of depression and higher self-esteem.

-GSAs are important not only at the individual level, but also to promote the education of LGBT issues to school populations.
+GSAs are important not only at the individual level, but also to promote the education of LGBTQ issues to school populations.
 GSA's have been found to promote social activism.
 Researchers have argued that GSAs are a grassroots student initiated form of activism.
 The same researchers claimed that GSAs are important to challenge the status quo, confront discrimination, and reconceptualize gender.